-It’s painful, frustrating, and affects nearly five million Americans age 50 and older, 60 percent of whom are women—particularly menopausal women.
+It’s painful, frustrating, and affects nearly five million Americans age 50 and older.
 We are talking about dry eye.

 Dry eye occurs when tear production is inadequate.
 Without enough tears, debris doesn’t get washed away, resulting in a gritty feeling in your eyes.
-It can be uncomfortable to say the least…not to mention annoying.
+It can be uncomfortable, not to mention annoying.

-While dry eye won’t lead to vision loss, it can cause blurred sight, which reduce your tolerance for visual tasks, like working on the computer, reading, or doing close work such as knitting or the crossword puzzle.
+While dry eye won’t lead to vision loss, it can cause blurred sight.
+As such, dry eye can reduce your tolerance for visual tasks, like working on the computer, reading, or doing a crossword puzzle.